adas9542/AGTBlockchain/README.md

 ### To Do

-1) obtain the address value for the handlevote function such that user 1 is not fined for any transaction he didn't perform(app.js)
+1) add buttons to the bindevents for your buttons to run

-2) add buttons to the bindevents for your buttons to run
+2) work on buttons on the front-end